WebFiori/cli/README.md

 # CLI
-A libray that can be used to write command line based applications using PHP.
+Class library that can help in writing command line based applications using PHP.

 <p align="center">